 Join in the Conversation

-Two worlds collide in Late Harvest, an exhibition in which contemporary artists working with animals and taxidermy are juxtaposed with historical wildlife paintings.
+Two worlds collide in Late Harvest, an exhibition that juxtaposes contemporary artworks including taxidermy with historical wildlife paintings.
 JoAnne Northrup, Director of Contemporary Art Initiatives at the Nevada Museum of Art, discusses the genesis of the exhibition, and artists’ deep consideration of the animal within the broader spectrum of species.

 The National Museum of Wildlife Art in Jackson, Wyoming, houses one of the most impressive collections of canonical wildlife painting in the world.
-Adam Duncan Harris discusses how Charles Darwin’s work effected shifts in visual representations of animals in the 19th, 20th, and 21st centuries.
+Adam Duncan Harris discusses how Charles Darwin’s work effected shifts in visual representations of animals in the nineteenth through the twenty-first centuries.

 Petah Coyne’s richly-surfaced sculptures explore the darkness and beauty of human difficulties and triumphs.
 Her lecture will lead the viewer through thirty years of work.
 While her career and her imagery have remained tied to literature, film, and travel, her work has embraced an ever-wider range of innovative and disparate materials.

-Bryndis Snæbjörnsdóttir and Mark Wilson present their project Nanoq—a research-driven practice exploring the provenance of taxidermied polar bears in the United Kingdom.
+Bryndis Snæbjörnsdóttir and Mark Wilson present their project nanoq—a research-driven practice exploring the provenance of taxidermic polar bears in the United Kingdom.
 The project challenged ideas about wild and domesticated nature, creating an exhibition about agency and extinction that moved audiences internationally.

-Synthesizing ideas about art and animals raised in the morning’s sessions, futurist and science fiction writer Bruce Sterling speculates about the nature of the human-animal interface in the 21st century and beyond.
+Synthesizing ideas about art and animals raised in the morning’s sessions, futurist and science fiction writer Bruce Sterling speculates about the nature of the human-animal interface in the twenty-first century and beyond.

-Geoff Manaugh and Nicola Twilley present VENUE, a creative and artistic riff on the government-sponsored survey expeditions of the nineteenth century.
-Their 16 month expedition--describing sites and happenings as wide-ranging as New Mexico’s Very Large Array and New York’s Manhattanhenge—resulted in a media-rich archive, akin to a “core sample” of the greater North American landscape.
+Geoff Manaugh and Nicola Twilley present Venue, a creative and artistic riff on the government-sponsored survey expeditions of the nineteenth century.
+Their sixteen-month expedition—describing sites and happenings as wide-ranging as New Mexico’s Very Large Array and New York’s Manhattanhenge—resulted in a media-rich archive, akin to a “core sample” of the greater North American landscape.
 Bring your lunch.
 Space is limited and seating is available on a first-come, first served basis.
-Presented by Western States Arts Federation (Westaf).
+Presented by Western States Arts Federation (WESTAF).

-In his work artist David Brooks questions how humans use, consume, and perceive the natural world.
+The work of artist David Brooks questions how humans use, consume, and perceive the natural world.
 Deeply influenced by the discourse and practices engaged with environmental issues, Brooks challenges scientific, philosophical, and consumerist dualities that traditionally separate humans and nonhumans.

 Author of an influential book about Walter de Maria’s Lightning Field, longtime San Francisco Chronicle art critic Kenneth Baker introduces contemporary artist Ugo Rondinone.
-Baker leads a conversation with Rondinone about his Seven Magic Mountains project outside Las Vegas within the context of contemporary site-specific art practice.
+After Rondinone's talk, Baker leads a conversation with Rondinone about his Seven Magic Mountains project outside Las Vegas within the context of contemporary site-specific art practice.

-Swiss artist Ugo Rondinone discusses his proposed large scale installation located outside of Las Vegas.
-The work challenges viewers to consider new ideas about contemporary art, artifice and authenticity, and the phenomenology of experience in the desert environment.
+Ugo Rondinone discusses Seven Magic Mountains, his proposed large-scale installation located outside Las Vegas.
+The work challenges viewers to consider new ideas about contemporary art, artifice, and authenticity, and the phenomenology of experience in the desert environment.

-Convening the second day of the Art + Environment Conference, the morning begins with a benediction and poetry reading by legendary New York poet and artist John Giorno.
+The second day of the Art + Environment Conference begins with a benediction and poetry reading by legendary New York poet and artist John Giorno.

 No longer simply observers and documenters of the natural world, new groups of contemporary artists and interdisciplinary practitioners now engage critically with environmental and social issues in the field.
-These projects effect change through activist practice, and can be defined as Fieldworks.
+William L. Fox, Director of the Center for Art + Environment, discusses how these projects, which effect change through activist practice, can be thought of as Fieldworks.

-Australian painter Mandy Martin’s ongoing art and social practice in Paruku—an Indigenous Protected Area in Western Australia—brings awareness to challenges facing Aboriginal peoples, and also informs positive environmental and cultural change in the area surrounding Lake Gregory.
-This terminal desert lake has been a source of food and site of Aboriginal cultural production for 50,000 years.
+Australian painter Mandy Martin’s ongoing art and social practice in Paruku (an Indigenous Protected Area in Western Australia) brings awareness to challenges facing Aboriginal peoples, and simultaneously informs positive environmental and cultural change in the area surrounding Lake Gregory—a terminal desert lake that has been a source of food and site of Aboriginal cultural production for fifty thousand years.

 Collectors Debra and Dennis Scholl have acquired hundreds of works in recent years centering on the place-based cosmologies of Aboriginal Australians.
 Dennis Scholl discusses the scope and criteria shaping this important collection.

-Solastalgia, a word describing a sense of powerlessness in the face of environmental change coined by Glenn Albrecht, informs the dialogue of this session.
-Anthropologist and curator John Carty joined by conservationist and agriculturalist Guy Fitzhardinge and Jamie Brown, all of Australia, join Martin Skerritt and Scholl to discuss how art responds to and mitigates solastalgia.
+Solastalgia—a word describing a sense of powerlessness in the face of environmental change coined by Glenn Albrecht—informs the dialogue of this session.
+Anthropologist and curator Carty, conservationist Fitzhardinge and agriculturalist Brown—all of Australia—join Martin Skerritt and Scholl to discuss how art responds to and mitigates solastalgia.

 Since 2006, The Canary Project has brought together the work of more than one hundred artists, activists, scientists, and thinkers who—like twenty-first century sentinels—have worked to raise awareness about ecological threats facing the global community’s future.

-Helen Mayer and Newton Harrison of the Center for the Study of the Force Majeure and Lauren Bon of The Metabolic Studio are beginning a collaboration that will deploy paleo-geographic, contemporary and prophetic mapping of the Intermountain West to research what might be the best outcomes for region in light of global warming and resource extraction.
+Helen Mayer and Newton Harrison of the Center for the Study of the Force Majeure and Lauren Bon of the Metabolic Studio are beginning a collaboration that will deploy paleogeographic, contemporary, and prophetic mapping of the Intermountain West to research what might be the best outcomes for the region in light of global warming and resource extraction.
 Their collective question for this “work at scale” is how to intervene to meet survival needs of the Intermountain West during rapid catabolic descent.

 Artists and technologists Viégas and Wattenberg invent new ways for people to look at and talk about data.
 Their 2012 Wind Map uses national weather data to reveal the delicate tracery of wind flowing over the United States, visualizing the power of an invisible source of renewable energy.

-In their project, photographer Terry Evans and journalist Elizabeth Farnsworth assemble a portrait of environmental change wrought by North Dakota’s oil and gas extraction.
-Through interviews and photographs, the pair reveals the complicated story of an industry that is reordering one of America’s most subtle and storied landscapes at a staggering pace.
+In Fractured, photographer Terry Evans and journalist Elizabeth Farnsworth assemble a portrait of environmental change wrought by North Dakota’s oil and gas extraction.
+Through interviews and photographs, the pair reveal the complicated story of an industry that is reordering one of America’s most subtle and storied landscapes at a staggering pace.
 Evans and Farnsworth are Research Fellows with the Center for Art + Environment.

 Maya Lin invites our engagement with urgent environmental issues through her memorial project What Is Missing?
 An elegiac commemoration of habitat loss and ecological collapse, her digital artwork harnesses the power of the internet to spread awareness of imminent threats to global biodiversity.

-The Conference closes with a cocktail celebration.
-The party is open to all speakers, sponsors, and attendees.
+The Conference closes with a cocktail celebration for all speakers, sponsors, and attendees.

 Kenneth Baker has been art critic for the San Francisco Chronicle since 1985 and has contributed to publications including Artforum, Art in America, Connoisseur and the Smithsonian Magazine.
 He is the author of Minimalism: Art of Circumstance and The Lightning Field, the only substantial study of Walter De Maria’s land art masterpiece.
 His writing has also appeared in Modern Painters, The Art Newspaper, ArtNews and Parkett.
 Baker has taught art history and criticism at colleges on both coasts, including Brown and Stanford Universities, the Rhode Island School of Design and California College of the Arts.